How to Help Reduce Anxiety in Students Who Don’t Want to Stand Out

 How to Help Students with Anxiety Who Don't Want to Use Strategies - with free downloads

-Over the years, I have worked a lot with anxiety in students with autism spectrum disorders.
+Over the years, I have worked a lot with students with anxiety and autism spectrum disorders.
 And one of the most difficult parts of that work has been getting the students to use self-management strategies (cued by adults or independently).
 Often they don’t want to stand out or look different.

 The irony, of course, is that often that anxiety itself, or the outward behaviors like aggression that sometimes stem from it, makes them stand out more than using some breathing techniques would.
 This becomes really frustrating when you know that they are capable of using the strategies independently, but they flatly refuse.